 After the processing operations, the processed products can either be re-exported, released into free circulation in the EU, or stored under customs warehousing or in a free zone.

 Businesses wanting to benefit from Inward Processing need the appropriate authorisation from customs authorities to use this special procedure.
 This authorisation specifies to which goods the procedure applies as well as defines the discharge period to be maintained.
-At the end of each discharge period, a Bill of Discharge needs to be presented to customs accounting for all goods imported under IP that are to be discharged at that time.
+At the end of each discharge period, a Bill of Discharge needs to be presented to customs authorities for all goods imported under IP that are to be discharged at that time.

 The authorisation can also allow for Union goods, called 'equivalent goods,’ e.g., sugar, to be processed instead of the non-Union goods placed under the IP procedure.
 Economic operators can then, under specific provisions, export the processed products, e.g., biscuits, before or after the importation of the non-Union goods they are replacing.